Declutter Your Mind In 7 Days

 4. Find space in your mind.

 For most of us, our thinking is like a loop that feeds our stress and worry—we may be thinking about something over and over again or trying really hard NOT to think about something, which just makes us think about it even more.
-Research has shown that learning to identify less with thoughts and feelings by noting them as they come and go can reduce the intensity of feelings of stress and worry by up to 50 percent.
+Research has shown1 that learning to identify less with thoughts and feelings by noting them as they come and go can reduce the intensity of feelings of stress and worry by up to 50 percent.
 Try the Noting meditation, to pull yourself out of this mental loop by simply noting the thoughts as "thinking" and coming back to the breath.
 You’re not trying to reject your thoughts or trying to stop having them altogether.
 It’s more like stepping onto the bank of a river and simply watching the river of thoughts flow by as opposed to diving in and trying to reverse the flow.

 5. Blow off some steam by getting your body moving.

 One of the best ways to relieve stress is to consciously release the tension in your body and get your blood moving.
-Yoga has been shown to reduce stress and anxiety, improve symptoms of depression, as well as increase feelings of optimism and well-being.
+Yoga has been shown2 to reduce stress and anxiety, improve symptoms of depression, as well as increase feelings of optimism and well-being.
 Try this short yoga routine for stress to clear your mind of mental chatter and ground yourself in the present.
 Stretch out those muscles and make some space to feel calm and relaxed.

 6. Expand your heart space.

 Kindness can be like a life preserver when you’re stressed.
-Kindness has all sorts of positive effects: It can lead to increased happiness, reduced inflammation, and a healthier heart, in addition to more positive interactions and relationships.
+Kindness has all sorts of positive effects: It can lead to increased happiness3, reduced inflammation, and a healthier heart, in addition to more positive interactions and relationships.
 When you cultivate kindness (and studies show that you can!), it can pull you out of the Bermuda triangle of feeling overwhelmed, especially when you take time to cultivate kindness for yourself.
 Take 10 minutes to meditate on kindness, and feel your heart get bigger.

 7. Create a sacred space.